cicada-lang/causality/docs/articles/vol-2--patterns-of-plausible-inference.md

 - Of all plane figures with a given area the circle has the shortest perimeter.
 - Of all membranes with a given area the circle has the lowest principal frequency.

-The geometrical minimum property of the circle, inductively supported by Table II, has been proved.
+The geometric minimum property of the circle, inductively supported by Table II, has been proved.
 It is natural to expect that the analogous physical minimum property of the circle, inductively supported by Table III, will also turn out to be true.